StanfordVLSI/dragonphy2/CONTRIBUTING.md

 3. Please make sure that tests added to the **tests** folder do not take an excessive amount of time.
 We want to make sure that pull requests can be verified in a reasonable amount of time.

 ## Example file layout

+Consider the sample file layout below as an example of the guidelines above.
+Notes:
+1. Common Python files are stored in **dragonphy/dragonphy/common.py**.
+These functions can then be imported from user code via a statement like `from dragonphy.common import NAME_OF_FUNC`.
+2. A script to generate the **syn** view of the **ffe** block is stored in **dragonphy/scripts/gen_ffe.py**.
+Note that since **src/ffe/syn/chan.sv** is generated.

 ```shell
 dragonphy
 ├── __init__.py